robertlevonyan/robertlevonyan/README.md

 ### Hi there 👋

 Im an Android Engineer based in Yerevan, Armenia.
 I'm also a contributor and creator of some great open-source projects.
-In 2015 I've created the A2B Transport app, which is a public transport companion app and reached 50000+ downloads.
+Two of my personal apps: Testy and A2B Transport have 500K+ and 100k+ downloads in Google Play store correspondingly.

 Find more in https://robertlevonyan.com